timzzy/causality_management/README.md

 ### Causal Management Architecture
 Causality identification and detection framework

+###### Thesis Note

+System behavior is often expressed by causal relations in requirements (e.g. if event 1 exist, then event 2 exist ).
+Automatically extracting this embedded causal knowledge supports not only reasoning about requirements dependencies, but also various automated engineering tasks such as seamless derivation of test cases.
+However, causality extraction from natural language (NL) is still an open research challenge as existing approaches fail to extract causality with reasonable performance.
+We understand causality extraction from requirements as a two step problem: First, we need to detect if requirements have causal properties or not, and then we need to understand and extract their causal relations.

 ############## The package contains the source code of the following two language models, which are the machine learning and dee learning BERT algorithm:
 - Evaluating the performance of the five machine learning algorithms explored in the study.
 - Simulate the impact of the dataset and annotation guidelines on the model performance during categorizion of causal categories